amr080/docs-template/docs/getting-started/token-summary/index.md

 ### Token Lockups

-Token lockups help to align incentives of the token holder to the long-term growth of the Centrifuge ecosystem.
+Token lockups help to align incentives of the token holder to the long-term growth of the XFT ecosystem.

 Most CFG tokens have long-term lockups at their distribution.
 Core team members have 48 month lockups when they join, with a 12-month cliff.
 Generally CFG sales are also subject to long-term lockups.
 Rewards may also be subject to lockups.